sweet-delights/hybrid-platforms-conductor/docs/plugins_create.md

 gem 'my_hpc_plugin', git: '<GIT URL for my_hpc_plugin.git>'
 ```

-Even later when your Rubygem is packaged and deployed as Rubygem you may change it to:
+Even later when your Rubygem is packaged and deployed as a Rubygem on rubygems.org you may change it to:
 ```ruby
 gem 'my_hpc_plugin'
 ```